p-chan5150/task-manager-api/README.md

 - Push the project to a github repository
 - Sign up to railway or any hosting site of your choice
-- Setup a database server
+- Setup a mysql database server
 - Import the project repository
 - Setup environment variables in line with the database